 All persons who completed an SP interview at their initial round were eligible to have an SP interview in all subsequent rounds regardless of residential setting.
-Persons for whom only an

-&lt;sup>2The status of "residential care not nursing home" or "nursing home" was assigned in the FQ.
-In an SP's initial round, an SP interview was administered when the FQ interview (based on items FQ6, FQ10, and FQ11) indicated that the facility type was not a nursing home.

-FQ interview was obtained in their initial round were administered only an FQ interview in subsequent rounds.
+Persons for whom only an FQ interview was obtained in their initial round were administered only an FQ interview in subsequent rounds.

-Residential Care Status Data Collection by Round Community Residential Care not Nursing Home Nursing Home SP's Initial Round SP Interview FQ Interview √ √ √ Follow-up Rounds SP Interview FQ Interview (if residential care) √ √1 √ √1 √ Decedents LML Interview with proxy V V $\sqrt{}$

-&lt;sup>1SPs who completed an SP interview in their initial round.
+Residential Care Status Data Collection by Round Community Residential Care not Nursing Home Nursing Home SP's Initial Round SP Interview FQ Interview √ $\sqrt{1}$ √ Follow-up Rounds SP Interview FQ Interview (if residential care) م $\sqrt{1}$ $\sqrt{1}$ Decedents LML Interview with proxy $\checkmark$ $\checkmark$ $\checkmark$ SPs who completed an SP interview in their initial round.
 SPs who in their initial round were nursing home residents or lived in residential care and did not complete an SP interview were not eligible for an SP interview in later rounds.
+An FQ was administered if the SP was in residential care, including a nursing home.
+Items in the HT section of the SP interview triggered an FQ.